Grammarly vs. PerfectIt: Which Is Better?

 Where Does PerfectIt Work?

-PerfectIt works with Office 365 on Mac, PC, iPad, or Word Online.
+PerfectIt works with Office 365 on Mac, iPad, PC, and Word Online.

 It does not work in Google Docs.